 Excel has a valuable feature known as conditional formatting.
 This lets the user set rules or thresholds for certain cells.
 If these rules are met or the thresholds are triggered, Excel will format the cells in a certain way that the user has set.
 This becomes useful for pointing out certain pieces of data within the model.

-A great thing about conditional formatting is it bestows a large amount of creativity to the user in how they implement such formatting.
+A great thing about conditional formatting is that it bestows a large amount of creativity on the user as to how they choose to implement such formatting.
 However, it is important to remember not to get carried away with conditional formatting.
 Ideally, it should only be used to pinpoint or highlight important information, as having too many colors appearing within a spreadsheet may detract from the clarity of the overall model.